Pedrojok01/fury-racing/contracts/README.md

 1. [**Chainlink VRF V2.5**](https://docs.chain.link/vrf): to generate random numbers for the luck attributes;
 2. [**Chainlink Functions**](https://docs.chain.link/chainlink-functions): to query the backend for the race results (the time per player based on their car attributes).

+Thanks to Chainlink, the entire logic can stay on-chain and transparent, while the heavy calculations are done off-chain.
+This allows for a better user experience and a more secure and gas-efficient contract.

 ## Getting Started

 ### Requirements

+Make sure to have the following installed on your machine:

 - [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
   - You'll know you did it right if you can run `git --version` and you see a response like `git version x.x.x`